averyscottnorris/ACBrewingCalculator/README.md

 # Legal

+By downloading and/or using this software, you agree to and and all terms listed here and in the attached GPL license.
+The use of this software is strictly at your own risk.
+ACBrewingCalculator and its developers assume no liability for any use or misuse of this software that may cause any harm to users or their property.

 Copyright (C) 2017 Avery Norris and Cody Leytham

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 <div>Icons made by